Image

 What types are there?

-Although there is only one type of basic state pension, for many it could be supplemented by the second state pension (S2P) and/or the pension tax credit.
+Although there is now only only one type of 'flat rate' state pension, for those who retired before April 2016 it could be supplemented by the second state pension (S2P) and/or the pension tax credit.

 This is the standard pension you'll receive at retirement age provided your National Insurance (NI) contribution history meets the qualifying criteria.
 If your contribution history falls short you could still receive a proportion of the basic pension.